hashberg-io/typing-validation/README.rst

 Usage
 -----

-The core functionality of this library is provided by the `validate` function:
+The core functionality of this library is provided by the `validate <https://typing-validation.readthedocs.io/en/latest/api/typing_validation.validation.html#typing_validation.validation.validate>`_ function:

 >>> from typing_validation import validate

-The `validate` function is invoked with a value and a type as its arguments and it returns nothing when the given value is valid for the given type:
+The `validate <https://typing-validation.readthedocs.io/en/latest/api/typing_validation.validation.html#typing_validation.validation.validate>`_ function is invoked with a value and a type as its arguments and it returns nothing when the given value is valid for the given type:

 >>> validate(12, int)
 True # no error raised => 12 is a valid int

-If the value is invalid for the given type, the `validate` function raises a `TypeError`:
+If the value is invalid for the given type, the `validate <https://typing-validation.readthedocs.io/en/latest/api/typing_validation.validation.html#typing_validation.validation.validate>`_ function raises a `TypeError <https://docs.python.org/3/library/exceptions.html#TypeError>`_:

 >>> validate(12, str)
 TypeError: Runtime validation error raised by validate(val, t), details below.